All Posts

 Both refer to a cardholder disputing a transaction on their credit statement.

-Both types of fraudulent transactions are labelled with Visa reason code 10.4: Other Fraud — Card-Absent Environment.
+Both types of fraud fall under Visa Reason Code 10.4: Other Fraud — Card-Absent Environment.

 What is Reason Code 10.4?